kubero-dev/kubero/CONTRIBUTING.md

 # How to contribute
+> "Great to see you here!
+We are happy you are considering contributing to Kubero." @mms-gianni

 All contributions are welcome.
-For simple typos, just open a PR.
-For bigger ideas it might be better to open an issue first before you put a lot of work into it.
+For simple typo's, just open a PR.
+For bigger ideas/changes we kindly ask you to reach out on discord or open an issue first before you put a lot of work into it.
+We are very happy to discuss your ideas and help you to get started.

-Want to contribute, but don't know where to start?
+Willing to contribute something, but you don't know where to start?
 Have a look into the [Roadmap](https://github.com/orgs/kubero-dev/projects/1).

+## Process
 1. Setup your development environment
-2. Fork the repository
+2. Fork the repository and checkout the code
 3. Create a new branch
 4. Make your changes
 5. Open a PR